15jgme/RX1/README.md

 - State estimation
 - Servo control

+##Short term goals

+-Build up the flight software now that the messaging is workable -Find ways to abstract the code to more platforms (I'd like to avoid relying on Arduino.h and the feather defines) -Add in a config file to easily change pins and other things -Software in the loop (using fakeArduino) spoof flight by replacing the code inside the sensors class with some flight dynamics (this should be a pretty cool one)

+If we can get things a little more portable, I think this could be very helpful even for teams competing in sport rocketry like the SA Cup, and save a lot of tiresome work building groundstation and telemetry systems.
+# Any contributions are super encouraged and appreciated

 ## Requirements
 - Platformio
 - Python3 (and a few packages, check the setup scripts)